Lübeck's Dance of Death

 The journeyman

-What country?
-What country shall I now wander [to]?
+What land?
+What land shall I now wander [to]?

 Now you come, Death, rushing forth with force;